 In most cases, the open captioned performances are on the last scheduled Saturday matinee; exact dates and times are below.
 If purchasing online, enter the word CAPTION in the promo code box to gain access to seats in the open captioned seating section.
 This code word will automatically discount each adult ticket by $5.

-We are pleased to offer a special sensory-friendly performance for The Curious Incident of the Dog in the Night-Time on March 31, 2019 at 7:30 p.m.
-This family-friendly performance is designed to be enjoyable by all, but with some changes for those who are on the autism spectrum or have other sensory issues.
+We are pleased to offer a special sensory-friendly performance for The Curious Incident of the Dog in the Night-Time on December 21, 2021 at 7:30 p.m.
+This family-friendly performance is designed to be enjoyed by all, and include some changes for those who are neurodivergent or have other sensory issues.
 The theater environment will be altered, providing a safe, friendly, and comfortable zone.
 Patrons are invited to make sounds, enter and exit as needed during the performance, and enjoy this performance with their family and community.

 Hedwig and the Angry Inch